n0tori/website/FIX.md

 - posts
+	- fit featured image in container (not fixed) (maybe hover to popup image)
+	- change layout of posts timeline
 	- markdown renderer no worky for some stuff, see test post
-	- fit featured image in container (maybe fixed?)
-	- multiple posts not showing ?
 - layout
 	- figure out colour scheme
 	- make header more interesting